 National Preservation Month, sponsored by the National Trust of Historic Places, was celebrated by Proclamation within the Village of Villa Park and across America during the month of May.
 This year's theme is "See!
 Save!
 Celebrate!"
 Villa Park's Annual Historic Plaque Award Program includes awards for Historic Preservation, Historic Landmark and Sears Catalog Home categories.

-Russell and Donna Pillar received a Sears Catalog Home plaque for their attractive CRESCENT model home located at 106 E. Adams Street.
+Russell and Donna Pillar received a Sears Catalog Home plaque for their attractive CRESCENT (PDF) model home located at 106 East Adams Street.
 It is part of the 1926 Robertson's Madison Street Ardmore subdivision.
-Built in c.1928, it sits prominently on its landscaped lot.
+Built in circa 1928, it sits prominently on its landscaped lot.
 An attractive rear addition was carefully planned to reflect the original architecture, keeping it in the proper scale with attention to element details.